-Many drivers may be aware that driving while intoxicated (DWI), or simply driving and drinking can bear a great deal of consequences.
+Many drivers may be aware that driving while intoxicated (DWI), or simply driving and drinking can bear a lot of consequences.

 As noted by the Centers for Disease Control and Prevention, approximately 4 million U.S. adults surveyed have admitted that they have driven under the influence of alcohol at least one time in their lives.
 Every day 29 people lose their lives in an alcohol-related accident, according to the latest numbers from CDC.

-Although many might be aware of the more tragic consequences that may occur, such as injury or even death, while others might be aware that fines may be a result, one should also be aware that jail time is very real possibility of drunken driving accidents.
+Although many might be aware of the more tragic consequences that may occur, such as injury or even death, while others might be aware that fines may be a result, one should also be aware that jail time is a very real possibility of drunken driving accidents.

 The first thing one must be aware of is the nature of probable cause when it comes to drunken driving accidents.
 One might familiar with the term, “reasonable suspicion” for example, which is the nature of a police officer’s ability to investigate further in order to determine what crime may have occurred.

 As such, during an accident, an officer may have full cause to investigate both vehicles or ask questions in order to determine whether or not drunk driving is the cause of the accident.
 If the officer has probable cause, a DUI arrest can be made.
 Jail time that results will vary and will be based on the number of offenses accrued:

 3 to 180 days of jail time, in addition to a fine up to $2,000 (unless a child under 15 is also in the car), and license suspension for 90 to 365 days.